do-mart/gramolang/README.md

 from gramolang import OpenAIWrapper api_key_files = {OpenAIWrapper: Path('.keys/api-key-file')}
 ```

-If there is an API key name for the underlying The name of thAPI key are also stored in the wrapper class tuple
-`API_KEY_NAMES`.

 ### 3. Accessing keys from the environment
 If no key is provided, either directly or with a file, the package will look